AustinOsti/SelfProjects_Scrap-Results/README.md

 ### Generating the Raw Data
 1. Navigate to the url https://www.soccer24.com
 2. Select a date prior to today from the date picker to retrieve the results of games for the day.
 3. Note.
-The website only features results for the current month.
+The website only features results for the past seven days.
 4. Right-click on mouse and select Save as to to save the web page in the stored_web_pages folder.
 5. Select the saved web page and open it in a new page.
 6. Right click on mouse and select View page source
 7. Select all the content on the page source displayed in the new page.
 8. Paste the content in Notepad++ and save the file as sample.html in the project folder.
-9. At the command prompt, run npm start
+9. At the command prompt: npm run results.

 ### Convert JSON to HTML
 1. Navigate to the url http://convertjson.com/json-to-html-table.htm